Kaitlyn Bristowe and Shawn Booth React to Old Video of Nick Viall's "Failed" Bachelorette Proposal - E! Online

 Viall and Bristowe weren't always on good terms.
 In fact, they didn't speak for a few years.

 As fans are well aware, Bristowe ended up getting engaged to Shawn Booth.
 During a 2019 interview on Viall's podcast The Viall Files, Bristowe told the runner-up she was "totally trying to protect" her relationship with Booth and that she felt "shame" around Viall for "how badly" she "had hurt Shawn."
-While Bristowe didn't get into specifics she seemed to hint that Booth was upset that she and Viall had been intimate on the show.
+While Bristowe didn't get into specifics, she seemed to hint that Booth was upset that she and Viall had been intimate on the show.

 "I think I was made to feel shame but deep down I knew I wasn't ashamed," she said during the podcast.
 "But that's why I acted the way I did, or that's why we didn't talk or that's why I made little jabs here and there because I know he had been so hurt by it and I hated that."